 However, if retirement is looming, it?s more than likely you won?t want to risk your super locked up in a high risk investment.
 Sure, the markets will even out and eventually generate healthy profits but you don?t have the time to wait.
 That?s why super funds offer a variety of investment strategies and portfolio mixes.
 Here?s a brief explanation.

 Super Fund Pre-Mixed Investment Strategies

 The most common levels in pre-mixed investment strategies are Income Funds, Balanced Funds and Growth Funds.
 A super fund can have a minimum of 3 pre-mix options upwards.
 The strategies are based on the percentage mix of portfolio applied to the asset classes.
 The most common asset classes are cash, international and domestic shares, property and fixed interest (e.g. bonds etc).

 Sector/Specialist Super Funds

-In order to diversify an investor’s portfolio, funds also offer investment into sector/specialist funds.
+In order to diversify an investor?s portfolio, funds also offer investment into sector/specialist funds.
 Most of these funds are either managed in-house or outsourced for the benefit of members.
 The common sector or specialist funds are made up of Australian shares, international shares, Australian property, international property, Australian fixed investments and international fixed investments.
-Some funds also invest in specialist markets like emerging markets such as Brazil, Russia, India & China or Asian and European markets.
-The also offer specialist investment options in geared and capital guarantee investments.
+Some funds also invest in specialist markets like emerging markets in Brazil, Russia, India & China or Asian and European markets.
+They also offer specialist investment options in geared and capital guarantee investments.
 Further options include small cap companies, blue chip funds etc.

 Direct Shares Superannuation Funds